 Once an application is running, the CC makes it possible to bind services to the application.
 Services provision reserved resources for an application on demand.
 They can provide a wide range of types of resources.
 A few examples might be a web application account, a set of environment variables, or a dedicated Redis cluster.

-Diego is the container orchestration system for Cloud Foundry deployments, having replaced the previous DEA (Droplet Execution Agent).
+Diego is the container orchestration system for Pivotal Platform deployments, having replaced the previous DEA (Droplet Execution Agent).
 Diego handles the creation and management of the containers that stage and run applications.
-PCF operators can use the Ops Manager to choose which runtime backend they want to use—the Guardian backend for Linux or Garden Windows for Windows (or both).
+Operators can use the Ops Manager to choose which runtime backend they want to use—the Guardian backend for Linux or Garden Windows for Windows (or both).

 An application’s lifecycle, described above, on Diego is largely the same in either case.
 These backends are managed through the Garden API.
 When a developer deploys their application with